gdias/Angular-Modules-Bootsrap/README.md

 ##Angular modules bootstrap

-I have recently updated my way of work in web development, and i recently make an bootstrap for start instantly an FullJS project.
-Ideas, clone project on github, just code it !
+I changed my way of working in front-end development, and i recently make an bootstrap for start instantly an FullJS project.
+You have an website idea ?
+Clone project from github and just code it !

 This AngularJS bootstrap is oriented on modules of browserify, not the Angular's modules.
 This approach is a nice way for create an new clientside project with CommonJS modules.
-Also it's a good starting point for isomorphic coding.
+Also it's a starting point for isomorphic coding.

+##### Version
+> 0.1.0

 Into this bootstrap you will find :
 ##### ServerSide